Back to Blog

 This represents a fundamental break from Wikipedia’s editorial philosophy.
 Where Wikipedia views corporate sites as biased and secondary, Grokipedia treats them as primary sources of truth.

-Despite Grokipedia’s ownership, social platforms are not driving corporate narratives at scale.
+Despite Grokipedia’s ownership of X, social platforms are not driving corporate narratives on the platform itself.

-Wikipedia would never cite a press release.
-Grokipedia treats them as legitimate reference material—giving companies a direct channel into AI-generated “encyclopedic” content.
+Wikipedia rarely allows press releases as sources, while Grokipedia treats them as legitimate references – giving companies a direct channel into AI-generated “encyclopedic” content.

 What this means for communications teams